TGDivy/TGDivy/README.md

 ## 💬🌞

-> If the happiness and prosperity of other people depend on you, you have nothing to fear anymore. ~ Robert Greene
+> The human mind defines things in relation to one another - without light the notion of darkness would be unintelligible. ~ Josh Waitzkin

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )